aws-samples/aws-securityhub-falco-ecs-eks-integration/README.md

 ## Custom integration for Falco findings from Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS), into AWS Security Hub

-The project deploys a Lambda function, that enables generating Falco findings into Security Hub
+The project deploys a Lambda function, that enables generating Falco findings into Security Hub.
+Associated Blog: https://aws.amazon.com/blogs/security/continuous-runtime-security-monitoring-with-aws-security-hub-and-falco/

 The `cdk.json` file tells the CDK Toolkit how to execute your app.